-FIFTH, do negotiate a payment on the total amount only after you are satisfied that the amount is correct.
+FIFTH, negotiate a payment on the total amount only after you are satisfied that the amount is correct.

-SIXTH, do make sure any settlement agreement is in writing and resolves all amounts due to the provider.
+SIXTH, make sure any settlement agreement is in writing and resolves all amounts due to the provider.

 - Notify both the medical provider and insurer that we represent you on the account and that all future communications about amounts due must be sent to us